-- 15.10 High quality building appearance should be emphasized where industrial/commercial buildings face residential areas.
-Building design shall address the requirements of Appendix B of this Plan. - 15.11 The maximum height of buildings on lots adjacent to a residential area shall be 12.5 metres, or lower where required by the County's Land Use Bylaw.

-- 15.12 The lot coverage of buildings on lots adjacent to a residential area should be a maximum of 25 per cent. - 15.13 Garbage storage, loading bays, loading doors, or other activities creating heavy truck movements on lots adjacent to a residential area should not face the residential area.
+- 14.10 High quality building appearance shall be emphasized where industrial/commercial buildings face residential areas.
+Building design shall address the requirements of Appendix B of this Plan. - 14.11 The maximum height of buildings on lots adjacent to a residential area shall be 12.5 metres, or lower where required by the County's Land Use Bylaw. - 14.12 Garbage storage, loading bays, loading doors, or other activities creating heavy truck movements shall not face the adjacent residential area.